-- 2 teaspoons dried herbs (e.g. rosemary and thyme)
+- 2 tsp dried herbs e.g. rosemary and thyme

-- ½ teaspoon garlic powder (or 1 clove minced garlic)
+- 1/2 tsp garlic powder or 1 clove minced garlic

 - Combine all the ingredients together in a mixing bowl.
 Mix well with a spoon or with your clean hand.
 Cover the bowl with clingfilm and refrigerate for at least 1 hour, preferably overnight.